Jack Southworth: Early career

 He began his football career at the age of 7 when he helped form a junior club named Inkerman Rangers.

 According to sources and Jack Southworth played for Brookhouse Perseverance F.C. before signing for Blackburn Olympic in 1883.

-In 1883-84 Blackburn Olympic FC reached the semi-finals of the FA Cup but, as Southworth was only 17 it was unlikely he played.
+In 1883–84 Blackburn Olympic reached the semi-finals of the FA Cup but, as Southworth was only 17 it was unlikely he played.
 Blackburn Olympic were beaten 4-0 by Queen's Park (Glasgow).